dpoleselli/InsurancePredictor/README.md

 # Insurance Prediction

-Basic java program to predict insurance price based on few parameters.
+Basic java program to predict insurance price based on few a parameters.

 ## Description